-With the passing of four years, the Fare Thee Well shows are still at the forefront of many fans’ minds.
-While Dead & Company tours with Weir, Kreutzmann, and Hart (along with John Mayer, Oteil Burbridge, and Jeff Chimenti) and Phil Lesh regularly plays both at his own venue, Terrapin Crossroads, as well as with occasional dates across the U.S., the power that was felt at Soldier Field will never fade away.
+With the passing of seven years, the Fare Thee Well shows are still at the forefront of many fans’ minds.
+While Dead & Company tours with Weir, Kreutzmann, and Hart (along with John Mayer, Oteil Burbridge, and Chimenti) and Phil Lesh plays occasional dates across the U.S., the power that was felt at Soldier Field will never fade away.

 Setlist: Grateful Dead | Soldier Field | Chicago, IL | 7/5/15

 Set One: China Cat Sunflower > I Know You Rider, Estimated Prophet, Built To Last, Samson & Delilah, Mountains Of The Moon > Throwing Stones